best steak in london

 It had been a few years since the capital welcomed a flashy new steak restaurant – the venture capital started drying up as large-scale meat-eating temples began falling out of vogue (some time after Blacklock and Smith & Wollensky opened in 2015).
 Now, however, it looks like dry-aged meat – and British meat at that – is back on the menu.

-At the end of 2021, Hawksmoor launched a sprawling, two-storey meat hangar in Canary Wharf, where, in 2022, M Restaurants opened another site at the base of Newfoundland Place.
+At the end of 2021, Hawksmoor launched a sprawling, two-storey meat hangar in Canary Wharf, where, in 2022, M Restaurants opened another site at the base of Newfoundland Place, and Blacklock followed suit in 2023.
 Indeed, it seems Canary Wharf has become ground zero for London’s steak explosion.
 Time, then, to point you in the direction of the best grilled cow in town…

 Beast, Marylebone